-Construction (scheduled to begin in 2014) and occupation of new law school building designed to enhance academic programs and reputation; raise \$5 million in new gifts and pledges for scholarship endowment in addition to annual scholarship contributions.
+Construction (begun in 2014) and occupation of new law school building designed to enhance academic programs and reputation; raise \$5 million in new gifts and pledges for scholarship endowment in addition to annual scholarship contributions.
 [Sustainability]

-Develop entrepreneurial post-J.D. and community education program, including revenue-producing LL.M. program (awaiting University approval).
+Develop entrepreneurial post-J.D. and community education programs.
 [Sustainability, Service to State, and Profession]